skytreader/vague-rants/docs/1-ansible-basics.markdown

 ## Exercises

-1. At this point, the `tree` command in installed in your remote machine.
+1. At this point, the `tree` command in installed in your Messi VM.
 How do you _uninstall_ `tree` using Ansible?
 2. What do you think will happen if you run the playbook to uninstall `tree` when `tree` is not present?
 Or if you run the playbook to install `tree` when `tree` is already present?
+3. How do make it so that the playbook will also install the `tree` command in the two other VMs?
-3. Explore the file module and make it so that tree will display the following structure when invoked at the home directory of your remote machine:
+4. Explore the file module and make it so that tree will display the following structure when invoked at the home directory of your remote machine:

 ```